CloudCannon/cloudcannon-suite/src/collections/_dev/configuration.md

     use: Sets the input folder for Jekyll
   - key: jekyll.dest
     use: Sets the output folder for dev build
+  - key: flags
+    use: Adds [flags](https://jekyllrb.com/docs/configuration/) to use with the Jekyll build command (e.g. "--drafts").
   - key: tasks
     use: Adds additional tasks to be run before the Jekyll build.
 This is useful for reducing build time in Jekyll.
   - key: serve.port